-If you habitually eat balanced, nutritious food, you most likely are getting sufficient quantities of micronutrients.
-But it’s no guarantee.
+If you habitually eat balanced, nutritious food, you still may not be getting sufficient quantities of micronutrients.
 Factors such as age, certain health conditions, prescription medications and other issues can affect the body’s ability to properly absorb the nutrients in your food.
 In addition, food you may think is nutrient-rich may not really be so.
 Soil quality, storage time and processing can all adversely affect nutrient levels in food.
 Given the vital work the micronutrients perform in the body, it makes sense to find out if your body has a sufficient supply.

 What are Micronutrients?